Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Inconsistency Management

 In this section, we address the problem of inexistent equilibria streams, also known as \emph{global inconsistency}.
 We begin by defining a notion of coherence associated with individual contexts which allows us to first establish sufficient conditions for the existence of equilibria streams, and then abstract away from problems due to specific incoherent contexts and focus on those problems essentially caused by the way the flow of information in \rMCSs is organized through its bridge rules.
 We introduce the notion of a \emph{repair}, which modifies an \rMCS by changing its bridge rules at some particular point in time in order to obtain some equilibria stream, which we dub \emph{repaired equilibria stream}.
 We establish sufficient conditions for the existence of repaired equilibria streams and briefly discuss different possible strategies to define such repairs.
 However, repaired equilibria streams may not always exist either, e.g., because some particular context is incoherent.
 To deal with such situations, we relax the concept of equilibria stream and introduce the notion of \emph{partial equilibria stream}, which essentially allows the non-existences of equilibria at some time points.
 It turns out that \emph{partial equilibria streams} always exist thus solving the problem of global inconsistency for \rMCSs.

-In \cite{EiterFSW14} the authors addressed the problem of global inconsistency in the context of mMCSs.
-Just as we do here, they begin by establishing sufficient conditions for the existence of equilibria.
-Then, they define the notions of \emph{diagnosis} and \emph{explanation}, the former corresponding to rules that need to be altered to restore consistency, and the latter corresponding to combinations of rules that cause inconsistency.
-These two notions turn out to be dual of each other, and somehow correspond to our notion of repair, the main difference being that, unlike in \cite{EiterFSW14}, we opt not to allow the (non-standard) strengthening of bridge-rule to restore consistency, and, of course, that fact that our repairs need to take into account the dynamic nature of \mbox{\rMCSs}.
+In related work, the problem of global inconsistency has been addressed in the context of mMCSs \cite{EiterFSW14} by establishing sufficient conditions for the existence of equilibria.
+We also follow that idea, but among the two notions established in \cite{EiterFSW14}, \emph{diagnosis} and \emph{explanation}, the former corresponding to rules that need to be altered to restore consistency, and the latter corresponding to combinations of rules that cause inconsistency, we focus on the former.
+This is justified by the fact that the two notions turn out to be dual of each other, and somehow correspond to our notion of repair.
+The main difference here is that we opt to not allow the (non-standard) strengthening of bridge-rule to restore consistency, and, of course, the fact that our repairs need to take into account the dynamic nature of \mbox{\rMCSs}.

 We start by introducing two notions of global consistency differing only on whether we consider a particular input stream or all possible input streams.

 \begin{definition} Let $M$ be an \rMCS, $\TKB$ a configuration of knowledge bases for $M$, and $\inptStr$ an input stream for $M$.
 Then, $M$ is \emph{consistent} with respect to $\TKB$ and $\inptStr$ if there exists an equilibria stream of $M$ given $\TKB$ and $\inptStr$. $M$ is \emph{strongly consistent} with respect to $\TKB$ if, for every input stream $\inptStr$ for $M$, $M$ is consistent with respect to $\TKB$ and $\inptStr$. \end{definition}